voidmirror/tp-lab-9/ext/gtest-1.8.0/googletest/docs/V1_6_FAQ.md

 leaving as few things as possible in it.
 Also, you can try to set the death test style to `"threadsafe"`, which is safer but slower, and see if it helps.

-If you go with thread-safe death tests, remember that they rerun the test program from the beginning in the child process.
+If you go with t-safe death tests, remember that they rerun the test program from the beginning in the child process.
 Therefore make sure your program can run side-by-side with itself and is deterministic.